01 October 2015

-Pupils across Jersey are being encouraged to make a greener travel choice and to walk, cycle, catch a bus or share a lift during Green Travel Fortnight.
+Pupils across Jersey are being encouraged to make greener travel choices by walking, cycling, catching a bus, sharing a lift or scooting to school during the fifth annual Green Travel Fortnight (5 - 16 October 2015).

-Organisers are giving free classroom resources to primary and secondary schools to encourage participation and hope that at least 25 schools participate this year.
+Organisers have delivered free classroom resources to primary and secondary schools, including biodegradable balloons, to encourage participation.
+The target is to increase this year's participation to at least 26 schools, which would be five more than last year.
 Schools have also been asked to track their progress using a travel survey and will be able to use the results to update their school travel plan and annual review.

 The Transport and Technical Services Minister, Deputy Eddie Noel, said "Green Travel Fortnight is a great way to raise awareness about walking, cycling, taking the bus or sharing a car to get to school.
 I’d like to ask the travelling public to pay extra attention as there are likely to be more children walking to school and riding their bikes during this fortnight."

 Eco Active programme manager, Jane Burns, added "The Green Travel Fortnight is an annual event that helps the Environment Department to meet our energy plan targets.
 As well as reducing emissions and congestion, active travel also keeps people healthy.
 We very much hope that all schools, their pupils and families will take part.
 We aim to encourage those who can to try walking or cycling to school.
 Those who live too far away could take the bus or car-share."